 Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

-EFFECTIVE 10/01/13 the Division of Child Support Services (DCSS) will implement a new computer system: Delaware Child Support System (DECSS).
+EFFECTIVE 10/01/13 the Division of Child Support Services (DCSS) will implement a new computer system: Delaware Child Support System (DCSS).

-ALL Income Withholding Orders (IWO) and National Medical Support Notices (NMSN) issued from DECSS will still be in the same federal format; however, DECSS will issue one IWO and one NMSN - per CASE.
+ALL Income Withholding Orders (IWO) and National Medical Support Notices (NMSN) issued from DCSS will still be in the same federal format; however, DCSS will issue one IWO and one NMSN - per CASE.
 This is a CHANGE in our business process.

 Previously IWOs and NMSNs were issued per employee, even if that employee is responsible for multiple child support obligations.
 This means that employers will see an increase in the number of notices issued.

 When an employer receives an IWO for an employee, it will be very important to review it carefully to ascertain not only which employee it is for, but if this is a case in which the employer is already withholding wages for the named employee; or, if this is an additional withholding order for the same employee.